 Subject of assessment: ECS 01 Fortnightly collection residual waste.

-Coverage: Service Specific □ Strategy □ Policy □ Service □ Function This is a decision relating to: ☐ Process/procedure ☐ Programme ☐ Project ⊠ Revi iew ☑ Organisational change ☐ Other (please state) It is a: New approach: Revision of an existing approach: It is driven by: Legislation: Local or corporate requirements: Description: increase recycling.
+Coverage: Service Specific

+Strategy □ Policy □ Service □ Function ction

+This is a decision relating to: ☐ Process/procedure ☐ Programme ☐ Project ⊠ Revi iew

+☑ Organisational change

+It is a: New approach: Revision of an existing approach:

+It is driven by: Legislation: Local or corporate requirements:

+Description: increase recycling.
 The impact will be This will include the offering of bigge bins.
-Areas that have communal bins assessed and larger or additional bin to ensure people understand which we current weekly cycle to that of forting £350K.
-The financial saving is a key • Statutory drivers (set out exact ref Under the terms of the Environmenta and as such, under section 45 (1), hat Act, the Council has specific powers • The size and type of the collection where the receptacle(s) must be The materials or items which modifferences from any previous applif agreed, current weekly collections • Key stakeholders and intended be The key stakeholders are residents as Intended outcomes.
+Areas that have communal bins assessed and larger or additional bin to ensure people understand which veright current weekly cycle to that of fortnig £350K.
+The financial saving is a key • Statutory drivers (set out exact ref Under the terms of the Environmenta and as such, under section 45 (1), hat Act, the Council has specific powers • The size and type of the collectities where the receptacle(s) must be The materials or items which modifferences from any previous applif agreed, current weekly collections • Key stakeholders and intended be The key stakeholders are residents at Intended outcomes.
 To reduce the cost of service deliver residents will adopt improved recycling ourselves in 279th position out of 345 awareness campaigns & Recycling F waste management.
-In turn this is ex posal is that the Council will introduce the a reduction in the number of full time R or 240ltrs bins to those with families with 3 is collections will remain on weekly collect as will be offered.
-In order to improve the waste should be put in which bin and encycling the waste should be put in which bin and encycling.
-This will lead to a reduced service of component in achieving Middlesbrough (ference) all Protection Act, 1990, Middlesbrough (ference) all Protection Act, 1990, Middlesbrough (ference) as a statutory duty to collect household we to stipulate: ion receptacle(s); the placed for the purpose of collecting and any or may not be placed within the receptoroach to fortnightly, with the provisions set out a fereficiaries (internal and external as a ference) and staff.
-Ty in order that a financial contribution is any activities, leading to improved recycling activities, leading to improve activities activ tacle(s). above.
-Assisted bin collections will still be nd savings se areas o ger familie ion and coresidential ancial savings.
-Collection rough.
-Unprovided for dditionally ecycling rate, Education ecycling st s on fuel and equipment.
-In black bags to wheeled es will have their needs ommunication will take place of refuse collections from the ring to the Council of circa and Disposal Authority, ander Section 46(4) of the for those who need them.
-If it is expected that the same and t Live date: 1 st April 2024 onwards Lifespan: N/A Date of next review: N/A
+In turn this is ex sposal is that the Council will introduce the ear eduction in the number of full time R r 240ltrs bins to those with families with 3 is collections will remain on weekly collections will be offered.
+In order to improve the waste should be put in which bin and encountry of the waste should be put in which bin and encountry.
+This will lead to a reduced service of component in achieving Middlesbrough Collecting and a statutory duty to collect household with the stipulate: ion receptacle(s); we placed for the purpose of collecting and any or may not be placed within the receptoroach to fortnightly, with the provisions set out a preficiaries (internal and external as append staff.
+The provided Household in the provision is many activities, leading to improved recycling to Councils.
+Middlesbrough Council will roll Roadshows all aimed towards greater resistance. acle(s). above.
+Assisted bin collections will still be p ad savings are areas of ger familie con and content an on fuel and equipment.
+In black bags to wheeled es will have their needs communication will take place I refuse collections from the ing to the Council of circa In and Disposal Authority, der Section 46(4) of the I to those who need them.
+In the council of circa is a section 46(4) of the I to the council of circa is a section 46(4) of the I to those who need them.
+I to the council of circa is a section 46(4) of the I to those who need them.
+I to the council of circa is a section 46(4) of the circa is a sectio

+Live date: 1 st April 2024 onwards

+Lifespan: N/A

+Date of next review: N/A